Healthy Homes Assessment Ngaio

 Draught Stopping Ngaio

-Draughts may lead to less temperature in houses.
-A damp house costs more to heat, resulting in wasted energy and incurring higher costs.
+Draughts may lead to lower temperatures in homes.
+A humid house will cost more to heat, resulting in wasted energy and increased bills.

-If you are able to feel external air coming in or an unobstructed draught coming from a crack or a gap or crack, then it is likely to be a gap or crack that requirements sealing in any way.
-Cracks or gaps with large gaps must be stopped permanently.
-Any gaps greater than 3mm that allow air in or out into the house require sealing.
-For example, if the open fireplace isn’t in use it can cause draughts and should be blocked off.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent imaginable.
+If you can feel external air entering or the sound of a clear draught emanating from a gap or hole, then it’s probably a gap or an opening that requirements sealing in any way.
+Cracks or gaps with large gaps must be sealed permanently.
+Any gaps greater than 3mm that let air into or out from the house require sealing.
+In the case of an open fireplace isn’t used it can cause draughts and must be sealed from.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as far as imaginable.

-You don’t need to block up intentional holes or gaps which are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow for movement of the building as the house heats and cools, in order to let them be shut and opened, rather instead of being stuck.
-We will examine all windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps in the construction.
+For instance, small gaps around doors and windows could be required to allow for movement within the building when the home heats and cools, so that they can still be opened and closed rather instead of being stuck.
+We will test the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections